Total TimePrep: 40 min. Bake: 30 min. + standing

 - 3-1/2 to 4 cups shredded Monterey Jack cheese

 - In a large skillet, cook beef over medium heat until no longer pink; drain.
-Add the seasoned salt, taco seasoning mix, tomatoes, tomato sauce and chilies.
-Reduce heat, simmer, uncovered, for 15-20 minutes.
+Add the seasoned salt, taco seasoning, tomatoes, tomato sauce and chiles.
+Reduce heat; simmer, uncovered, for 15-20 minutes.
 In a small bowl, combine cottage cheese and eggs.

-- In a greased 13-in. x 9-in. baking dish, layer half of the meat sauce, half of the tortillas, half the cottage cheese mixture and half of the Monterey Jack cheese.
+- In a greased 13x9-in. baking dish, layer half of each of the following: meat sauce, tortillas, cottage cheese mixture and Monterey Jack cheese.
 Repeat layers.

 - Bake, uncovered, at 350° for 30 minutes or until bubbly.
 Let stand 10 minutes before serving.
 Garnish with toppings if desired.